 “Always at odds with her situation.Always unhappy”

-” Men tend to regard us as natural victims and use us as pawns to satisfy their greed and lust, or to vent their malice and impotence…However, we are equally at fault, having stayed silent for too long and allowing ourselves to be sacrificed to men’s whims, desires and dreams of greatness”
+” Men tend to regard us as natural victims and use us as pawns to satisfy their greed and lust, or to vent their malice and impotence…However, we are equally at fault, having stayed silent for too long and allowing ourselves to be sacrificed to men’s whims, desires, and dreams of greatness”

 “Women are central to dharma…..They are molested and brutalised and their children slaughtered befit their very eyes.
 If somehow they survive, they are carried off as plunder, to be used as slaves”

 Personal thoughts and takeaways

 Meaning — ‘What is found here may be found elsewhere.
-What is not found here will not be found elsewhere.”
-And this is exactly what this story from the Mahabharata too does – conveys about everything that is happening around us!
+What is not found here will not be found elsewhere’.
+And this is exactly what this story from the Mahabharata too does – conveys about everything that is happening around us.

-And, like Samba who breeds evil and supports Kali, a section of Pakistan has been supporting Kali in the form of ‘Terrorism’ that is slowly destroying our world.
+And, like Samba who breeds evil and supports Kali, a section of Pakistan has been supporting Kali in the form of ‘terrorism’ that is slowly destroying our world.
 Now, what has to be done about this Samba and Kali?
 Well, do read the book to form a conclusion!

-Yes, some of you might find many of the chapters preachy or repetitive, however, I suggest you read through them to understand the essence of this new perspective on ‘Gita’ and especially, the last chapter should not be missed.
+Yes, some of you may find a couple of chapters in the book preachy or repetitive.
+However, I suggest you read through them to understand the essence of this new perspective on ‘Gita’, and especially, the last chapter, that should not be missed.

-Like ‘The Bhagavad Gita’ that has a message hidden in it for all times, for all situations, for people of any profession transcending ages, this book too has got numerous messages hidden in it — to parents who bring up their sons with a patriarchal mindset, about the evils of alcohol, lust and greed and moral values in general.
+Like the Bhagavad Gita that has a message hidden in it for all times, for all situations, for people of every profession transcending ages, The Secret of God’s Son, too has got numerous messages hidden in it — to parents who bring up their sons with a patriarchal mindset, about the evils of alcohol, lust, greed, and moral values in general.

 I give this book a rating of 4 / 5!